ibmdb/node-ibm_db/APIDocumentation.md

 ```
 You can also create a KeyStore DB using GSKit command line tool and use it in connection string along with other keywords as documented in [DB2 Infocenter](http://www.ibm.com/support/knowledgecenter/en/SSEPGG_11.1.0/com.ibm.db2.luw.admin.sec.doc/doc/t0053518.html).

-**Note:** The SSL Certificate file must have `.arm` extention.
-Certificate file with `.crt` or any other extention would not work with `SSLServerCertificate` keyword.
-You need to create keystoredb using GSKit and add certificate of other extention to keystoredb to use as documented in [DB2 Infocenter](http://www.ibm.com/support/knowledgecenter/en/SSEPGG_11.1.0/com.ibm.db2.luw.admin.sec.doc/doc/t0053518.html).
+**Note:** You can also create keystoredb using GSKit and add certificate file to keystoredb to use as documented in [DB2 Infocenter](http://www.ibm.com/support/knowledgecenter/en/SSEPGG_11.1.0/com.ibm.db2.luw.admin.sec.doc/doc/t0053518.html).

 ### <a name="openSyncApi"></a> 2) .openSync(connectionString [,options])